DebajyotiX/Barron_800_Words_Training/README.md

 How to use:
 1. Run new_user.py (needs to be run only once for a new user)
-2. Run the barron_quiz_master
+2. Run the barron_quiz_master.py
-3. repeat 2, until you master the entire word library
+3. repeat step-2, until you master the entire word list!!

 <you need to have Python 3 or above and numpy installed>